Best mountain bike helmets 2023 - top-rated head protection for the trail

 The MTB 4.0 Enduro V21 is the first convertible lid in Leatt’s strong helmet line-up.
 It comes packed with handy features, and the chin bar is easy to wrangle once you get the hang of it.

-Other than the obvious removable chin bar, you get an awful lot of cool tech with the MTB 4.0 Enduro V21.
-Naturally, there’s Leatt’s own 360-Degree Turbine rotational impact reduction system, but there’s also a Fidlock enclosure, a sunglasses dock, in-moulded EPS and EPP foam, and a moisture-wicking anti-odour liner.
+Other than the obvious removable chin bar, you get an lot of cool tech with the MTB 4.0 Enduro V21.
+Naturally, there’s Leatt’s own 360-degree Turbine rotational impact reduction system but there’s also a Fidlock enclosure, a sunglasses dock, in-moulded EPS and EPP foam, and a moisture-wicking anti-odour liner.

 Giro Switchblade MIPS MTB Helmet